loopingz/webda.io/README.md

 this.emit("Action.Done", { object: this.target, ctx: ctx });
 ```

-## Executors

-The **executors** are services that handle some routes directly, they have **access to the request body, the session, and can write out content to the client through the context object**.
-Executors derive from services, that's why the framework only see the element Service.

-Executors is a service family that handles the request.

 ## Stores

 A Store is an executor that handle Creation, Retrieve, Update, Delete of an object, it also has basic handling for mapping and cascade delete.